Sid672/Rangoli/README.md

 - The programming environment for python turtle looks like this:
 ![](https://github.com/Sid672/Breakfast_plate/blob/main/bk_1.PNG?raw=true)

-- Now its time to choose background image you can download some images or use image you have.
+- Now it's time to choose a background image you can download some images or use an image, you have.
 You should upload that image on your repl first.
-- Link of image used in project [link](https://github.com/Sid672/Rangoli/blob/main/back.jpg)
+- Link of the image used in the project : [link](https://github.com/Sid672/Rangoli/blob/main/back.jpg)
-- To upload image click on last option of `Files` which is above of `main.py` then choose Upload file.
+- To upload an image click on the last option of `Files` which is above `main.py` then choose Upload file.
 ![](https://github.com/Sid672/Rangoli/blob/main/back1.PNG)

 - After uploading image then setup screen size `s.setup(width, height)`.